pkt4/t-rep/README-01.md

                     " placement: \"video fullscreen interstitial\"}; \n" + " &lt;/script&gt; \n" +
                     " &lt;script id=\"sdk-loader\" onerror=\"if(typeof(mmji)!='undefined'){mmji.noAds()}\" type=\"text/javascript\" src=\"http://s-dev.rtad.bid/assets/video-fullscreen-mmji.js\"&gt;&lt;/script&gt;";
 // Create the AdTag object.
 You will need a Context as a parameter.
 If you are in an Activity, you can use the Activity itself and if you are on a Fragment, use getContext()
     AdTag adTag = new AdTag(getContext(), adTagString);

-    // Optionally, specify the Custom tracking data, as well as Age, Category and Gender adTag.setCustomTrackingData("some tracking data");
+// Optionally, specify the Custom tracking data, as well as Age, Category and Gender
+    adTag.setCustomTrackingData("some tracking data");
     adTag.setAge("user age");
     adTag.setCategory("advertised apps category");
-    adTag.setGender("suser age");
+    adTag.setGender("user gender");
 // Create the AdZone.
 The getVideo method needs an Activity as a parameter.
-If you are in an Activity, you will use the Activity itself and if you are on a Fragment, use getActivity().
+// If you are in an Activity, you will use the Activity itself and if you are on a Fragment, use getActivity().
     MinimobAdController.getInstance().getVideo(getActivity(), adTag);

 </code></pre>